Alternate Job Titles: Help Desk Supervisor I, Information Systems Help Desk Supervisor I, IS Help Desk Supervisor I, Level I Help Desk Supervisor

 This chart describes the expected percentage of people who perform the job of Help Desk Supervisor I that make less than that salary.
 For example 50% of the people who perform the job of Help Desk Supervisor I are expected to make less than the median.

 Supervises the day-to-day operations of the help desk.
 Identifies, researches, and resolves complex technical problems.
 Creates and manages escalation procedures and ensures service levels are maintained.
 Documents, tracks, and monitors problems to ensure resolution in a timely manner.
-A level I supervisor is considered a working supervisor with little authority for personnel actions.
-May require a bachelor's degree in area of specialty.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
+May require a bachelor's degree.
 Typically reports to a manager or head of a unit/department.
+Working team member that may validate or coordinate the work of others on a support team.
+Suggests improvements to process, is a knowledge resource for other team members.
+Has no authority for staff actions.
+Generally has a minimum of 2 years experience as an individual contributor.
+Thorough knowledge of the team processes.
 View full job description